Get the Right MTB Plan for Your Trails and Races

 Strength training is not optional if you ride mountain bikes regularly.
 Off-road terrain, repeated climbs, and long technical descents place constant stress on your muscles, joints, and stabilizing structures.
 If you lack strength, endurance and intensity gains start to break down as fatigue builds.

-All the training plans below integrate strength work as part of the weekly structure.
+Every MTB training program below integrates strength work as part of the weekly structure.
 You do not add strength work on top of riding.
 You train it alongside your bike sessions to support climbing power, stability, and fatigue resistance.

 Common mistakes in mountain bike training